 Projects across the school, immersing the pupils in classical music have taken place.
-Chambertots in the early years has ensured all children and their parents have had access to live music in school.
+Chamber-Tots in the early years has ensured all children and their parents have had access to live music in school.
 They have handled instruments, made their own instruments and regularly played and performed with their own instruments alongside classical Wigmore musicians.
 Performances have been both in school and at Wigmore Hall.
 A Year 5 project focused on playground songs and games from across the world.
 The songs were brought to school by the children themselves who asked their parents to write them down.
 All pupils learnt a repertoire of songs and performed them at Wigmore Hall.
-Parents and pupils alike were thrilled with the result.
-These songs were recorded.
+Parents and pupils alike were thrilled with the result and these songs were recorded.

-Risley Avenue host a Mandarin assistant every year who give all many pupils an introduction to the language.
+Risley Avenue host a Mandarin assistant every year who give all pupils an introduction to the language.

-They also run afterschool clubs that explore their culture, produce calligraphy, learn Chinese chess and Chinese dance.
+They also run afterschool clubs that explore their culture, produce calligraphy, and learn Chinese chess and Chinese dance.

-Evening of Excellent
+Evening of Excellence

-Once a year we host an ‘Evening of Excellence’ which is a chance to showcase the talents of our children.
+Once a year we host an ‘Evening of Excellence’, which is a chance to showcase the talents of our children.